Madu-J/auctionghetto-frontend/README.md

 * The following modules were installed or enabled in Gitpod to assist with formatting and code linting:
 * ESLint - A code linter that identifies and reports patterns or coding errors in thecodebase.

-* Prettier: An opinionated code formatter that helps maintain consistent code style across the project.

 <br>

 # Testing
-- Codde underwent Jigsaw validation.
+- Code underwent through Jigsaw validation.
 - [W3C Markup Validator](/validator-css/)

 <br>